yast/yast-storage-ng/doc/old_and_new_proposal.md

     separate setting instead of making it just another subvolume in the list above is debatable.

-And finally there is an option that deserves a sligthly more detailed explanation.
+And finally there is an option that deserves a slightly more detailed explanation.

   * `disable_order`.
 Volumes with some value here will be disabled (or snapshots